DoD-Platform-One/bigbang/docs/prerequisites/install-flux.md

 > k apply -f flux.yaml, is equivalent to "flux install", but it installs a version of flux that's been tested and gone through IronBank.

-### Now You Can See New CRD Objects Types Inside of the Cluster
+### Now You Can See New CRD Objects Types Inside the Cluster

 ```shell
 kubectl get crds | grep flux